This page covers general information about deploying Dagster. For guides on specific platforms, see Deployment Guides.

 PostgresRunStorage instead or even write a

-Based on the component's scope, the component is configured either at the Dagster Instance or Pipeline Run level.
+Based on the component's scope, the component is configured either at the Dagster Instance or Job Run level.
 Access to user code is configured at the Workspace level.
 The table below describes how to configure components at each of these levels.

 Dagster provides a few vertically-integrated deployment options that abstract away some of the configuration options described below.
 For example, with Dagster's provided Kubernetes Helm chart deployment, configuration is defined through Helm values, and the Kubernetes deployment automatically generates Dagster Instance and Workspace configuration.